Health, Social Care & Wellbeing Partnership Officers

-Our Co-ordinator promotes and champions the Third Sector at a wide range of planning groups and partnerships on a local, regional and national basis ensuring the contribution of the sector is maximised.
+Our HSCWB Partnership Officers promote and champion the Third Sector at a wide range of planning groups and partnerships on a local, regional and national basis ensuring the contribution of the sector is maximised.
 They also provide information and advice on funding, training and best practice etc.

 Well-being of Future Generations (Wales) Act 2015

 The Well-being of Future Generations (Wales) Act is about improving the social, economic, environmental and cultural well-being of Wales.

 The aim of the Neighbourhood Care Network is to provide leadership in the development and provision of integrated health and social care services for people in a specific catchment area.

 Guidance from Welsh Government was that each NCN should cover a population of 30-50k, in Gwent there are 12 NCNs and most are led by a GP.
 Each NCN has developed an action plan to address local priorities that included things like Dementia Care, Mental Health, Smoking, Obesity.

 Planning and delivery of primary care services.

 Develop relationships with the local population, particularly carers and vulnerable groups to ensure that local needs are identified and addressed.